 The Canyons was the largest single ski resort in Utah with 4,000 acres, now it is merged with Park City.
-Vail Resorts purchased the Canyons and Park City Mountain Resort, so your lift ticket is valid at both, with 7,300 acres of interconnected skiing and riding.
+Vail Resorts purchased the Canyons and merged it with Park City Mountain, so your lift ticket is valid at both, with 7,300 acres of interconnected skiing and riding.
 Skiing at the Canyons is as diverse as it is close to downtown Salt Lake City – just a 30-minute drive from the airport.

 Staying at the Canyons at Park City is great for ski families – loads of terrain for everyone, and a modern base village with all the services imaginable from mountainside hotels, condo, to shops, restaurants and bars, plus après ski activities for the kids – and you’re just a free shuttle or short drive to Utah Olympic Park and downtown Park City, or ride the new transport Quicksilver gondola between Canyons and Park City ski terrain.